ciurlaro/Android-Application/README.md

  calls without actually connecting to the endpoint.
 It also allows to set a code block, that can handle the request and generates a response.

 The _MockEngine_ has been used to **intercept HTTP messages** and check their correctness.
 Given a correct HTTP message, it provides a response analogous to the one that the real Server would have provided.

-REST Standard used [TODO]
+In order to accomplish the correctness above mentioned, the HTTP messages have to comply with the **[REST](https://en.wikipedia.org/wiki/Representational_state_transfer) Stateless Protocol**.

 #### Firebase Authentication